ethereum/mist/README.md

 To update Mist in the future, run:

-    $ git pull
+    $ cd mist
-    $ git submodule update
+    $ git pull && git submodule update
-    $ npm update

 ### Run Mist

 Switch the `global.mode` to `"mist"` in the `main.js`.

-For development we start the interface with a Meteor server for autoreload etc. Start the interface in a separate terminal window:
+For development we start the interface with a Meteor server for autoreload etc.
+*Start the interface in a separate terminal window:*

-    $ cd interface && meteor
+    $ cd mist/interface && meteor

 In the original window you can then start Mist with:

+    $ cd mist
-    $ electron ./
+    $ electron .

 ### Run the Wallet

 Switch the `global.mode` to `"wallet"` in the `main.js`.

-Start the wallet app for development, in a separate terminal window:
+Start the wallet app for development, *in a separate terminal window:*

-    $ cd interface && meteor
+    $ cd mist/interface && meteor

     // and in another terminal